bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 **async def hardware(self)**

-This can be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.
+This is called when the driver starts, and as default does nothing, typically it could be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.

 **async def snoopevent(self, event)**